nhgs64/atlas-cert-manager/README.md

 ```
 *Note: certificate and key are expected to be in PEM format, not DER*

-Next, deploy the secret and issuer:
+Next, deploy the secret (after updating it with your values) and issuer:
 ```
 kubectl create -f samples/secret_issuer.yaml kubectl create -f sample/sample-issuer_v1alpha1_issuer.yaml